Maui

 Written by Hanna Lilley | Sep 17, 2024 11:11:51 PM

 After nearly two decades of fighting to hold the County of Maui accountable for pollution of West Maui reefs, we finally have a key opportunity to defend the reefs and push for maximum re-use of treated recycled (R-1) water in the Lahaina area.
 Now that the federal courts have determined once and for all that the Lahaina Wastewater Reclamation Facility needs a Clean Water Act National Pollutant Discharge Elimination System (“NPDES”) permit, Surfrider needs your help to make sure the permit is as strong as possible, and also fits into the bigger picture of West Maui water resource issues, including the need to rebuild Lahaina for the benefit of its people.
+Please find link to our campaign here.

 The Hawai‘i Department of Health (DOH) is holding a public hearing on the draft NPDES permit at the Lahaina Civic Center on October 1, 2024, at 3:30 p.m.